Build Overview

-Permafrost Bolts Witchhunter build for the Mercenary is one of the most satisfying and explosive builds in the Path of Exile 2 Patch 0.4 update.
-The Permafrost Bolts Witchhunter relies on a chain
+This Permafrost Bolts Witchhunter build for Mercenary is one of the most satisfying and explosive builds in Path of Exile 2 patch 0.4.
+It relies on a chain

-Freeze mechanic combined with an intelligent Weapon Swap system that clearly separates clear from the single-target phase.
+Freeze mechanic combined with a smart Weapon swap system that clearly separates clear speed from single-target phase.

-Permafrost Bolts freezes packs of enemies in just a few projectiles, then
+Permafrost Bolts freezes enemy packs in just a few projectiles, then

 Herald of Ice and